Hozny/quartz/content/Zettelkasten/Dynamic programming.md

 - this works when local options aren't impacted by options down the line
 - example: [[Bowling problem]]

+### General steps
+- what are the subproblems
+- formula for solving a subproblem in terms of smaller ones
+- order of solving subproblems

 ## Constructing optimal binary search trees
 O(n^3) -> we try each root k and then we have a table DP\[n, n\] which has the optimal subtree cost for binary tree containing elements i..j